inspetor/inspetor-python/README.md

 ```

 ### Conclusion
 WOW!
 It was lovely to work with you, my friend.
-We trully hope that our instructions were clear and effective.
+We truly hope that our instructions were clear and effective.
 If you have any suggestions or find any bugs please feel free to contact us [here](mailto:dev@useinspetor.com).

 Now you're invited to join our army against fraud 'cause ***STEALING IS BULLSHIT***!